Why Do The Elderly Not Want To Bathe ?

-If they are doubly incontinent, I think it goes without saying that if they have soiled themselves they need to be throughly cleaned, and have a fresh change of everything.
+If they are doubly incontinent, I think it goes without saying that if they have soiled themselves they need to be thoroughly cleaned, and have a fresh change of everything.

 Ladies are particularly susceptible to UTI’s, and should always clean themselves wiping backwards.

 How to convince an elderly person to bathe ?

 If bathing is really causing great distress, or if your loved one has mobility issues associated with a lot of pain which are exacerbated by using the tub, or the shower, then a sponge bath or a flannel bath is a perfectly good alternative.